Molly F

 Molly Forrest Franke, SD

-Associate Professor of Global Health and Social Medicine
+Professor, Department of Global Health and Social Medicine, Harvard Medical School

 Epidemiologist, Global Health Research Core

-The second objective of her work is to ensure that care and treatment of health conditions that disproportionately affect the poor and socially marginalized is guided by the highest possible quality of evidence.
+Franke’s current work has two broad objectives.
+The first is to improve the health of children and adolescents affected by TB and HIV.
+She leads intervention work in Peru that aims to improve the treatment outcomes and overall well-being of adolescents and young adults living with HIV through the provision of community-based support and through youth-friendly modalities, such as social media.
+The second objective of her work is to ensure that care and treatment of health conditions that disproportionately affect the poor and socially marginalized are guided by the highest possible quality of evidence.
 To this end, she seeks to identify and apply the best epidemiologic methods for addressing critical knowledge gaps related to interventions and treatment.
-Her past work has included the development and validation of questionnaires; design of studies to assess the effectiveness of cholera interventions, including vaccination; and assessment of community-based programs for care and treatment of HIV, tuberculosis, mental health, diabetes and hypertension.
-Franke currently holds funding from the National Institutes of Health to improve the evidence base guiding treatment of drug-resistant TB through the application and adaptation of statistical methods commonly used in other fields.
+Examples of her work in this area include the design of robust studies to assess the effectiveness of cholera interventions, including vaccination, and the use of causal inference-based approaches to study treatment for drug-resistant tuberculosis.

 Culture Conversion in Patients Treated with Bedaquiline and/or Delamanid.
 A Prospective Multicountry Study.